 Choose one of the following research questions that are related to the themes in the textbook.
 Read through them all, and select ONE that interests you.
+Using the academic database discussed in class, find two magazine articles to complete this project.

 1. Should colleges consider student diversity when recruiting students?